victormouries/victormouries/README.md

 - 👋 Hi, I’m @victormouries
-- 👀 I’m interested in building and fixing things
+- 👀 I’m interested in building and fixing physical objects

 <!---
 victormouries/victormouries is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.